 ‘Be who you are and say how you feel, because those who mind don’t matter, and those who matter don’t mind.’
 Dr. Seuss

-There are lots of ideas on the Action for Happiness website, head there to take a look and don’t forget to follow this month’s calendar to help keep you focused on self-care.
-We would really love to hear how you’ve got on with this, so please email us with what you’ve been up to and any photos you can include too would be fantastic.
+We would really love to hear how you’ve got on with these links, so please email us with what you’ve been up to and any photos you can include too would be fantastic.